On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis: Review of mass lumping

 \subsection{Diagonal scaling}

-The diagonal scaling method \cite{hinton1976note}, also referred to as the ``special lumping technique'' in \cite{hughes2012finite}, is an ad hoc technique guaranteeing positive definite lumped mass matrices.
+The diagonal scaling method \cite{hinton1976note}, also known as HRZ (from its creators Hinton, Rock and Zienkiewicz) and referred to as the ``special lumping technique'' in \cite{hughes2012finite}, is an ad hoc technique guaranteeing positive definite lumped mass matrices.
 As with many mass lumping techniques for classical FEM, it follows an elementwise construction, where, as the name suggests, the element lumped mass matrix is simply a rescaling of the diagonal of the element consistent mass.
 Denoting $D_e = \diag(M_e)$ the diagonal matrix formed from the diagonal of $M_e$, the element lumped mass matrix is defined as $\overline{M}_e = \beta_e D_e$ where

 By construction, $\overline{M}_e$ is positive definite and since $\trace(\overline{M}_e)=\int_{\Omega_e} \rho(\bm{x}) \,d\bm{x}$, it also ``preserves the mass''.
-Many authors have concluded that the diagonal scaling method was well-suited for low-order finite elements but quickly became quite inaccurate for higher orders \cite{malkus1988reversed,duczek2019mass}.
-Although extending it to isogeometric analysis is rather straightforward, its poor performance for classical high-order FEM presages the same fate for IGA.
+Many authors have concluded that the diagonal scaling method was well-suited for low-order finite elements but quickly became quite inaccurate for higher orders \cite{malkus1988reversed,duczek2019mass,duczek2019critical}.
+Although extending it to IGA is rather straightforward, its poor performance for classical high order FEM presages the same fate for IGA.
 We must therefore turn to the last and most promising technique.